Top tips for new students

 Choose a good group to live with

 Most students choose a group of 2-8 other people to live with rather than searching for individual rooms.

 Why this might sound like the simplest step, it is one of the most important.
 Who you live with can dictate your university experience, so make sure you think about it carefully.

 You might get on well as friends, but think about whether people will pitch in and do their share of the housework, whether you all have the same opinions about the heating in winter, or if anyone is likely to miss any bills payments.

 Most houses don’t need more than one kettle or toaster, so have a chat before you move in to save yourselves some space in the kitchen.
 Some students even choose to share pots and pans and crockery, so you can discuss whether this would work for your group.

 Don’t forget any of the essentials

-Most smaller items can be bought at the local shops if you forget them, but there are some things that you probably don’t want to be caught without.
+Worst case scenario you can pick up anything you’ve forgotten from the local shops, but are some things that you probably don’t want to be caught without.
 Make sure you don’t forget bedding, phone/laptop chargers and important documents like photographic ID and NHS details.

 Check out what your insurance covers

-We provide an individual contents insurance policy for each student from Endsleigh Insurance, but you should still read the small print of your policy to see what is and isn’t covered.
+We provide an individual contents insurance policy for each student from Endsleigh Insurance, but you need to read the small print of your policy to see what is and isn’t covered.
 You don’t want to make a claim only to receive a nasty shock when you find your coverage isn’t what you thought it was.